Tattoo Removal Questions and Answers | Removal Facts

-A: Two key processes break up the ink – the pigment in your tattoo will absorb the energy from the laser and break it apart;also, the incredibly fast pulse and energy of the laser will cause the ink to shatter- break down like a sugar cube breaking apart.
-Some colors (light blue, light green and teal/turquoise) are difficult to remove completely and patients should expect that no more than 70-80% of this ink can be removed unless a tattoo is very old (20 years or more).
+A: Two key processes break up the ink – the pigment in your tattoo will absorb the energy from the laser and break it apart.
+Furthermore, the incredibly fast pulse and energy of the laser will cause the ink to shatter- break down like a sugar cube breaking apart.
+Colors such as light green, light blue, and teal or turquoise are more challenging to eliminate altogether and patients should assume that no more than 70-80% of this ink may be removed unless a tattoo is quite old, 20or more years in most cases.
 The TriWave is more effective than any available laser at breaking down a considerable amount of this ink when used by a highly-trained laser specialist.

 Q: How does the body remove the shattered ink?

-A: Once the ink is broken down by the Tattoo Removal Laser, the body will respond by moving fluid to the area to help flush away the ink.
+A: After the tattoo ink has been broken down by the Tattoo Removal Laser, the body will react by pushing fluid to the region to help flush away the ink.
 The immune response will be obvious to the patient in the form of swelling and redness in the area.
 Over the next several weeks the ink will be flushed away.
 This doesn’t happen overnight.
 Removing a tattoo takes a number of sessions.

 Q: Why do I need multiple sessions?

-A: All tattoos are layers of ink, stacked on top of each other and a thick concentration of pigment particles that cannot be completely broken down in one session.
+A: Every tattoo comprises of layers of ink stacked atop of each other.
+Furthermore, these tattoos have a thick concentration of color particles that cannot be completely broken down completely in one session.
 At Body Beautiful we’ll go over your entire tattoo with the laser, breaking up as much ink as possible in every session.
 Each session will produce some level of fading, although for very new tattoos the fading may not be as visible because the ink is still so thick and dense.
-If your tattoo has shading, it will be removed with some degree of ease because shading is just a tattoo without much ink density.
+Some tattoo may have shading if yours does, it will be removed with an amazing level of ability because shading is just a tattoo without a sufficient amount of ink density.
 It may only take a few sessions to remove this shading.

 Q: Does it hurt?

-A: Patients describe the feeling as a rubber band slapping off your skin.
+A: Patients describe the feeling like a rubber band slapping off your skin.
 Many say its actually less painful than getting the tattoo in the first place and takes just minutes.

 Q: What should I expect after getting this procedure?